 Each state has different requirements for professional licensure and certifications.
 If you are considering an academic program that prepares you to pursue professional licensure or certification, you are strongly encouraged to contact your state’s licensing authority for guidance before beginning an academic program outside of your state.
-(Please see information about licensing/certification and links to state boards on CSP’s information pages for your program of interest.)
+(Please see information about licensing/certification and links to state boards for your program of interest below.)
 Additional licensure requirements may include professional examinations, background checks, years of work experience, fingerprinting requirements, etc.

 If you relocate during your course of study: Since licensing requirements vary by state, moving to a different state before or during your program may impact the requirements for licensure or certification.
-If you are considering relocating, you should contact the licensing authorities provided on the website for your desired program.
+If you are considering relocating, you should contact the licensing authorities provided for your desired program.